 This common preposition can mean in, on, at, about, or by, among other translations.
 It can be used to:

 - to indicate manner, or how something is done (translation: by)

-Many common phrases also begin with en:
+There are also many common phrases that begin with en: